freedomofpress/securedrop/docs/development/getting_started.rst

 .. _`Vagrant Downloads page`: https://www.vagrantup.com/downloads.html
 .. _`GitHub #932`: https://github.com/freedomofpress/securedrop/pull/932

+.. warning:: We do not recommend installing vagrant-cachier.
+It destroys apt’s
+            state unless the VMs are always shut down/rebooted with Vagrant, which conflicts with the tasks in the Ansible playbooks.
+The instructions in Vagrantfile that would enable vagrant-cachier are currently commented out.

+.. todo:: This warning is here because a common refrain during hackathons for
+          SecureDrop a while back was "setting up VMs is too slow, you should use vagrant-cachier".
+We tried it and it had some nasty interactions with Ansible, so we dropped it, and added this note to prevent other people from making the same suggestion.
+Eventually, we should: (i) Build our own base boxes to dramatically cut down on provisioning times (ii) Remove this note as well as the commented vagrant-cachier lines from the Vagrantfile

 Either way, once you've installed Vagrant you should run:

 .. code:: sh